absinthe0223/OMALab-Employee-Manual/general-guidelines.md

 ## Save yourself, not the world {#save-yourself-not-the-world}

-It's easy to feel like because we're in education we need to pretend to be purely selfless and altruistic.
+It's easy to feel like because we are consulting and educating our customers that we need to pretend to be purely selfless and altruistic.
 That "we're here to help".
 Bring your personal purpose, needs, and agenda to the table.
 It's more honest.

 > "If you have come here to help me, you are wasting your time.
 But if you have come because your liberation is bound up with mine, then let us work together." ~ Lilly Watson